nushell/nushell.github.io/book/modules/creating_modules.md

 - Environment setup ([`export-env`](/commands/docs/export-env.md))

 ::: tip
 Only definitions marked with `export` (or `export-env` for environment variables) are accessible when the module is imported.
 Definitions not marked with `export` are only visible from inside the module.
-In some languages, these would be called "private" definitions.
+In some languages, these would be called "private" or "local" definitions.
 An example can be found below in [Additional Examples](#local-definitions).
 :::

 ### `main` Exports